timetoady/timetoady.gihub.io/_posts/2021-1-29-Git-Advanced.md

 There has not been a coder that has ever coded that has never screwed something up in a commit.
 So here are a couple ways to fix what you broke, using two Git versions of Ctrl+Z.

 Of the two, `git reset` can be more of the nuclear option.
-There are three different options for `git reset`: `--soft` (which simply moves your committed changed back into the staging area), `--mixed` (which is the default when `git reset` is called, and moves changed back into the working directory), and `--hard`, the truly keys-turning-in-unison, hit-the-big-red-button-option that sends everything you changed right in to the trash.
+There are three different options for `git reset`: `--soft` (which simply moves your committed changes back into the staging area), `--mixed` (which is the default when `git reset` is called, and moves changes back into the working directory), and `--hard`, the truly keys-turning-in-unison, hit-the-big-red-button option that sends everything you changed right into the trash.

 ![Git Reset](/images/gitReset.png)
 ###### _By `git reset --soft` here, I sent my third commit on the local repo back to the staging area.
 By re-adding and committing, it get's sent back again, with now a my newest message in the log and a new commit.
 The old commit is effectively erased._